Data Access Policy, Application and Agreement

 Anton RF, O'Malley SS, Ciraulo DA, Cisler RA, Couper D, Donovan DM, Gastfriend DR, Hosking JD, Johnson BA, LoCastro JS, Longabaugh R, Mason BJ, Mattson ME, Miller WR, Pettinati HM, Randall CL, Swift R, Weiss RD, Williams LD, Zweben A; COMBINE Study Research Group.
 2006.
 Combined pharmacotherapies and behavioral interventions for alcohol dependence: the COMBINE study: a randomized controlled trial.
 JAMA 295(17):2003-17.
 PMID:16670409

-Because COMBINE contains individual level data, it is categorized as a controlled access data set.
-Access will only be provided to research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in the application documents below.
+Because COMBINE Study contains individual level data, it is categorized as a controlled access data set.
+Access will only be provided to qualified research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in the COMBINE Data Access Application and the NIAAA Data Use Agreement.